openvinotoolkit/model_server/README.md

 OpenVINO&trade; Model Server RESTful API follows the documentation from [tensorflow serving rest api](https://www.tensorflow.org/tfx/serving/api_rest).

-There is implemented both row and column format of the requests.
+Both row and column format of the requests are implemented.
 **Note:** Just like with gRPC, only the implementations for *Predict* and *GetModelMetadata* function calls are currently available.

 Only the numerical data types are supported.